 Table 5.
-Pressures and threats as reported in the standard data forms of the GR1110010 region (End2018\15/03/2019) (https://natura2000.eea.europa.eu/Natura2000/SDF.aspx?site=GR1110010)
+Pressures and threats as reported in the standard data forms of the GR1110010 region (End 2018_15/03/2019)

-Classification Codes Pressures and threats Within/Outside SPA A02.03 Conversion of grassland to arable land Medium Within A04.01 Medium Within Intensive grazing A05.03 Lack of livestock farming Medium Within/Outside Intensive annual food crops / intensification A06.01.01 High Within A07 Use of biocides, hormones, and chemicals Medium Within A09 Irrigation Medium Within A10.01 Clearance of bushes and hedges Medium Within B01 Afforestation of open areas Medium Within Removal of dead and old trees B02.04 Medium Within/Outside C01 Outside Mining and quarrying Low C01.01 Sand and gravel extraction Within Low C03.03 Within/Outside Wind energy production High D01.01 Paths, cycle routes Low Within D01.02 Roads and motorways Within Low D02.01 Electricity transmission lines and telephone lines Within/Outside High E01 Organisation and Human Settlements Within Low E06 urbanisation, industrial and Within/Outside Other related High activities
+Codes Pressures and threats Classification Within/Outside SPA A02.03 Conversion of grassland to arable land Medium Within A04.01 Intensive grazing Medium Within A05.03 Lack of livestock farming Medium Within/Outside A06.01.01 Intensive annual food crops / intensification High Within A07 Use of biocides, hormones, and chemicals Medium Within A09 Irrigation Medium Within A10.01 Clearance of bushes and hedges Medium Within B01 Afforestation of open areas Medium Within B02.04 Removal of dead and old trees Medium Within/Outside C01 Mining and quarrying Low Outside C01.01 Sand and gravel extraction Low Within

-Codes Pressures and threats Classification Within/Outside SPA F03.01 Hunting Low Within F03.02.03 Trapping, poisoning, poaching High Within/Outside G04.01 Military use and political unrest Low Within G05 Other human interference and disturbance Low Within К03.04 Captivity Medium Within
+Codes Pressures and threats Classification Within/Outside SPA C03.03 Wind energy production High Within/Outside D01.01 Paths, cycle routes Low Within D01.02 Roads and motorways Low Within D02.01 Electricity transmission lines and telephone lines High Within/Outside E01 Organisation and Human Settlements Low Within E06 Other urbanisation, industrial and related activities High Within/Outside F03.01 Hunting Low Within F03.02.03 Trapping, poisoning, poaching High Within/Outside G04.01 Military use and political unrest Low Within G05 Other human interference and disturbance Low Within K03.04 Captivity Medium Within

-With regard to the established SPA GR1130011, which is located at a distance of 1.18 km, according to the publication "Identification of compatible activities in relation to the species classification of the Special Protection Areas of avifauna, Supplementary deliverable: National List of Special Protection Area designation species" with the contracting authority being the Ministry of Environment and Natural Resources - Environmental Planning Directorate, Department of Natural Environment Management (Dimalexis 2010)", and in accordance with the decision no. H. $\Pi$ .
-8353/276/E103 (Government Gazette 415/B/23-02-2012), the species classified are Aegypius monachus, Aquila chrysaetos, Circaetus gallicus, Dendrocopos medius (Leiopicus medius), Dendrocopos syriacus, Emberiza hortulana, Ficedula semitorquata, Gyps fulvus, Lanius collurio and Neophron percnopterus.
+With regard to the established SPA GR1130011, which is located at a distance of more than 8 km, according to the publication "Identification of compatible activities in relation to the species classification of the Special Protection Areas of avifauna, Supplementary deliverable: National List of Special Protection Area designation species" with the contracting authority being the Ministry of Environment and Natural Resources - Environmental Planning Directorate, Department of Natural Environment Management (Dimalexis 2010)", and in accordance with the decision no. H. П. 8353/276/E103 (Government Gazette 415/B/23-02-2012), the species classified are Aegypius monachus, Aquila chrysaetos, Circaetus gallicus, Dendrocopos medius (Leiopicus medius), Dendrocopos syriacus, Emberiza hortulana, Ficedula semitorquata, Gyps fulvus, Lanius collurio and Neophron percnopterus.

-According to the data given in the Standard Data Forms for the area GR1130011, this includes the catchment area of the Filiouri River and the surrounding hills south-east of the Rhodope Mountains.
+According to the data given in the Standard Data Forms for the area GR1130011, this includes the catchment area of the Filiouri River and the surrounding hills southeast of the Rhodope Mountains.
 The area is dominated by oak forests and the land use is traditional extensive livestock farming and agriculture.